Marceswan/SalesforceSkillsSuite/GET_STARTED.md

 ## Real-World Example: Complete Feature Build

 Let's build the TaxSlayer opportunity routing feature from start to finish.
+Let's build the multi-team opportunity routing feature from start to finish.

 ### Step 1: Requirements (2 minutes)